TokamakUI/Tokamak/README.md

 is optionally available.
 It can provide faster updates and allow for larger View hierarchies.
 It also includes layout steps that can match SwiftUI layouts closer than CSS approximations.

-You can specify which reconciler to use in your `App`s configuration:
+You can specify which reconciler to use in your `App`'s configuration:

 ```swift
 struct CounterApp: App {